-A special guest in this course is Jay Marshall, famous magician and also ventriloquist that shares his unique tips and tricks.
+A special guest in this course is Jay Marshall, a famous magician and also a ventriloquist who shares his unique tips and tricks.

 Simply said, you won’t go wrong by choosing how to learn ventriloquism with this course.

-There is a lot of exercises and articles that you can find online and use them to learn ventriloquism, but that’s the longer path.
+There are a lot of exercises and articles that you can find online and use to learn ventriloquism, but that’s the longer path.

 The shortest way to learn how to be a ventriloquist is to use ventriloquist books and courses made by one of the best ventriloquists in the world.

 Below you can find some of the most worthy tools for learning ventriloquism around.